 - 1. Remove the three screws (M2x2) that secure the touchpad bracket to the palm-rest and keyboard assembly. - 2.
-Open the latch, and disconnect the touchpad cable from the touchpad. - 3.
-Peel the tape that secures the touchpad to the palm-rest and keyboard assembly. - 4.
-Remove the two screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 5.
+Peel the tape that secures the speaker cable to the touchpad bracket. - 3.
+Open the latch, and disconnect the touchpad cable from the touchpad. - 4.
+Peel the tape that secures the touchpad to the palm-rest and keyboard assembly. - 5.
+Remove the two screws (M2x2) that secure the touchpad to the palm-rest and keyboard assembly. - 6.
 Slide and lift the touchpad off the palm-rest and keyboard assembly.